-STARTTS is guided by a number of principles that inform our way of working with refugee clients.
+STARTTS is guided by a number of principles that inform our way of working with clients from refugee and refugee-like backgrounds.

-We think of refugees as sitting in the middle of a complex interaction between:
+We think of people from refugee backgrounds as sitting in the middle of a complex interaction between:

 Additionally, the socio-political climate and services in Australia, and international events such as renewed conflict in the country of origin also impact on the refugee experience.